trebeljahr/trebeljahr.com/src/content/booknotes/the-art-of-learning.md

 Routines are powerful.
 We can use them to build "triggers".
 Little rituals that influence the mind in extreme ways.
 The idea is to always have the same set of behaviors, followed by the state that we want to be in.
 After some time, the routine will trigger the mental state.
 Then the routine becomes a trigger.
 When the routine becomes shortened, a single breath can completely alter the state of mind we are in.
 Ready to perform, to show mastery, to learn.

 This book changed me.
 It's one of the best I've read, interesting from a philosophical, biographical and personal point of view.
 And the lessons of learning within it, are inspiring and I think, true.
-I hope my notes do justice to the book, definitely pick up a copy.
+There is a small infinity of wisdom within these pages and I hope my notes do justice to the book, definitely pick up a copy and read the whole thing yourself.

 ## Detailed Notes
 ## Introduction